 To the right of the tools, the estimated length of your audio file is displayed in bars and beats (PPQ) together with the estimated tempo and the time signature.
 If you want to use Musical Mode, always verify that the length in bars corresponds to the audio file you imported.
 If necessary, listen to your audio and enter the correct bar length.
-The Algorithm pop-up menu allows you to select an algorithm for the realtime time stretching (see "Selecting an algorithm for the flattening" on page 67).
+The Algorithm pop-up menu allows you to select an algorithm for the realtime time stretching.